-- 1. The individual examination programme for the student (Article 14 BTO Education and Examination Regulations) must be approved by the Examining Board. - 2.
+- 1. The electives and the deviations from the described study programme for the student (Article 14 BTO Education and Examination Regulations) must be approved by the Examining Board. - 2.
 Within one year after completing the first phase of the programme (BSc-1), the study advisor discusses the individual bachelor's examination programme with the student. - 3.
-Before the bachelor's student has completed 120 credits in his study programme (including possible exemptions), the student submits his individual examination programme for review to the Examining Board via the student information system. - 4.
-The Examining Board gives its approval to the individual study programme based on a qualitative and quantitative review of the programme and the motivation of the optional electives submitted by the student.
-During this process the Examining Board also assesses the following: - substitution of a course from the prescribed programme by another course at Wageningen University or elsewhere; - the components of an individual minor (if applicable); - the modification of a described BSc minor; - the inclusion of subjects from outside the joint partner institutions in the electives of the individual examination programme; - to which extent the electives contribute to the individual learning outcomes of the student;
+Before the bachelor's student has completed 120 credits in his study programme (including possible exemptions), the student submits the electives and any deviations from the describedstudy programme for review to the Examining Board via the student information system. - 4.
+The Examining Board gives its approval to the the electives and any deviations from the described study programme based on a qualitative and quantitative review of the courses and/or programme and the motivation of the optional electives submitted by the student. - 5.
+The Examining Board assesses the following: - substitution of a course from the described study programme by another course at Wageningen University or elsewhere; - the components of an individual minor (if applicable); - the modification of a described BSc minor; - the inclusion of subjects from outside the joint partner institutions in the electives of the individual examination programme; - to which extent the electives contribute to the level of the individual learning outcomes of the student:

-The student is permitted to replace a course in the prescribed programme with a more extensive version of that course from the joint partner institutions.
+The student is permitted to replace a course in the prescribed study programme with a more extensive version of that course from the joint partner institutions.

-- 5. The review of the electives focuses on assuring the magnitude in terms of study load and the level of the individual interim examinations in relation to the final examination of the bachelor's programme.
-Furthermore, the Examining Board determines whether the content of the electives contributes to the learning outcomes of the study programme. - 6.
-If the Examining Board did not give their approval, the student again consults with the study advisor to either adapt the argumentation and/or the examination programme.
-A negative decision will be motivated by the Examining Board. - 7.
+- 5. If the Examining Board did not give their approval, the student again consults with the study advisor to either adapt the argumentation and/or the examination programme.
+A negative decision will be motivated by the Examining Board. - 6.
 The Examining Board makes a decision within four weeks after the request has been submitted, or if the deadline falls on a scheduled holiday, within 14 days after the holiday.
 The Examining Board can postpone the decision for no more than 14 days.
-The student will be notified about the postponement before the expiration of the deadline referred to in the first sentence of this clause. - 8.
-The student can request a change in an approved programme or in a programme that has been submitted for approval to the Examining Board via the student information system by following the procedure described above.
+The student will be notified about the postponement before the expiration of the deadline referred to in the first sentence of this clause. - 7.
+The student can request a change in approved electives or in deviations of the described study programme that has been submitted for approval to the Examining Board via the student information system by following the procedure described above.
 It is possible to request a change until the day before the last interim examination in an approved individual examination programme.